 Utilizing a combination of Deep Cycle thermostatic batteries, a thermostatic blanket, and additional thermostatic controls, we solved our first two problems rather quickly.
 We could now power the client’s computer system and prevent the critical damage associated with overheating or freezing the system.
 The latter of the three problems proved to be more challenging to solve.

 The third problem was two-fold.
 The truck needed to generate enough downforce on the rail gear and tractive effort of the tires while maintaining a legal load for road travel.
-The customer’s truck required a significant amount of weight on the rear gear to generate the downforce required to ensure the weight deflection.
+The customer’s truck required a significant amount of weight on the rear gear.
+This weight would generate the downforce required to ensure the weight deflection.
 While adding such a weight to the rear gear would solve the first half of the problem, it would create the second.
 Placing the required weight on the required location would invalidate the truck’s ability to road-travel legally, rendering the vehicle useless.
 What were we to do?

-Well, we scratched our heads for a bit, began mocking up some designs on a whiteboard, had a few meetings with our engineering staff, and walked back down to the shop with what proved to be our solution… one slick idea.
+Well, we scratched our heads for a bit, began mocking up some designs on a whiteboard, had a few meetings with our engineering staff, and walked back down to the shop with what proved to be our customized solution… one slick idea.